bragg-about-systems/bas-inception/README.md

                       // Phone Numbers is an Array Collection there is nothing extra you have to do
                       // in order to create an Array Collection besides setting
-                      // new ArrayCollection() in your entity class 'phoneNumbers' => array(
+                      // new ArrayCollection() in the constructor of your entity class 'phoneNumbers' => array(
                                           array('phoneNumberId'   => 5774480,
                                                 'phoneNumberType' => 'not given',